List of tallest buildings in the United Kingdom

+Manchester, Birmingham and Salford are the only other UK cities with skyscrapers taller than 150 m.

-As of February 2023, there are 41 habitable buildings at least 100 m tall under construction in the UK – 24 in London, 11 in Greater Manchester, 4 in Birmingham, and 1 each in Leeds and Sheffield.
+As of September 2025, there are 36 habitable buildings at least 100 m tall under construction in the UK – 22 in London, seven in Greater Manchester, three in Birmingham, two in Leeds and one each in Glasgow and Sheffield.
+Other UK cities with buildings over 100-metres approved or proposed include Cardiff, Milton Keynes and Portsmouth.

 Tallest existing buildings

 This list includes topped-out and completed buildings in the UK that stand at least 100 m tall.
 Architectural height is considered, so masts and other elements added after the completion of the building are not considered.